-The following table lists compounds that are positively detected in urine by the BZO One Step Benzodiazepines Test Strip at 5 minutes.
+The following table lists compounds that are detected positive in urine by the BZO One Step Benzodiazepines Test Strip at 5 minutes.
 Cutoff represents the concentration of each compound required to yield a positive reading, expressed in nanograms of compound per milliliter of urine (ng/mL).
 A lower cutoff indicates a greater ability to detect the compound.

 |Non Cross-Reacting Compounds|

-Fifteen (15) urine samples of normal, high, and low specific gravity ranges were spiked with 150 ng/ml and 450 ng/ml of Oxazepam respectively.
-The BZO One Step Benzodiazepines Test Strip was tested in duplicate using the fifteen neat and spiked urine samples.
+Fifteen (15) urine samples of normal, high, and low specific gravity ranges were spiked with 150 ng/mL and 450 ng/mL of oxazepam, respectively.
+The BZO One Step Benzodiazepines Test Strip was tested in duplicate using the 15 neat and spiked urine samples.
 The results demonstrate that varying ranges of urinary specific gravity does not affect the test results.